djsoulspotti-ops/Skajla/docs/CLEANUP_SUMMARY_2025_11_12.md

-# 🧹 SKAILA Codebase Cleanup Summary
+# 🧹 SKAJLA Codebase Cleanup Summary
 ## Date: November 12, 2025

 This document provides a complete record of all files and directories removed during the codebase cleanup operation, along with the rationale for each deletion.